 Pillow (or Python Imaging Library): a library for Python that adds support for opening, manipulating, and saving many different image file formats.

-scikit-image: A collection of algorithms for image processing, providing functions like image segmentation, edge detection, feature detection, geometrical transformations, and so on.
+scikit-image: A collection of algorithms for image processing, providing functions like image segmentation, edge detection, feature detection, geometrical transformations, etc.

-OpenCV: a leading open source library for computer vision, image processing, and machine learning.
-It has a strong focus on real-time applications.
+OpenCV: a leading library for computer vision, image processing, and machine learning.

 Microsoft Azure: object recognition, facial detection/recognition/analysis, customized image analysis, image captioning